--- /dev/null

 +<h2>

-+14.6&nbsp; glutStrokeCharacter</h2>
++14.6 glutStrokeCharacter</h2>

 +The "<tt>glutStrokeCharacter</tt>" function renders a single stroke character